 - Do you think we still need this?

 - When was the last time we used this?

 - What is the expiration date?

 - Do we have more than one of these?

 By thinking about and responding to these questions your child will feel like they have the skills and abilities to make decision about the items in their environment.

 Once they can answer these questions, they will be able to use them for their own items and space.
 Tada!
 You have just done your part to prevent your child from ending up on an episode of Hoarders in 20 years 😉 Ha!

 Tips to Declutter with Kids

 There you have it mama!
-The best tips to get you started on your path to declutter with kids from 10 busy moms who are in the trenches with you.
+The best tips to get you started on your path to a clutter free home with kids!

 We would love to hear from you!
 What is your biggest challenge when it comes to cleaning and kids?
 Please comment below!